armadail/powersupplyDIY/README.md

 - 1x 100k potentiometer (3590S)
 - 1x  DC Power Jack Socket (5.5 x 2.5mm)

-## requirements
+## Premise

 1. Typical laptop batteries adapt wall (120V 60hz) voltage to 20V DC for laptops.
 2. Use a buck books rated above the maximum rating of the laptop charger to convert the 20V output to a voltage range suitable for electronics projects.
 3. Add large 3590S potentiometers for easier user handling
 4. Use a inexpensive Volt/Amp meter display to display the voltage
-5. solder DC Power Jack Socket to adapt laptop charger to DC-DC converter input.
+5. A DC Power Jack Socket is needed to adapt laptop charger to DC-DC converter input.